This article explains how SQL Server handles I/O operations, how delays impact performance, and how to diagnose

 - Increase buffer pool (

-). - Exclude DB files from antivirus scanning.
+max server memory). - Exclude DB files from antivirus scanning.

 9. Troubleshooting Flow